Mahdisaghroun/testMovie/README.md

-# Project Name
+# MOVIE APP

-Brief description of the project.
+Movies application

 ## How to Run